SangjinKO/eventLeaflet/README.md

 # eventLeaflet

-I created a single web page(E-Leaflet), which is an electronic event leaflet.
+a single web page(E-Leaflet), which is an electronic event leaflet.

 Features are as below